flekschas/regl-scatterplot/README.md

 - The background image must be a Regl texture.
 To easily set a remote image as the background please use [`createTextureFromUrl`](#const-texture--createTextureFromUrlregl-url-isCrossOrigin).

-- The scatterplot stores 4 colors per color representing 4 states, representing:
+- The scatterplot understan 4 colors per color representing 4 states, representing:

-  - normal: used by default [default: `[0.66, 0.66, 0.66, 1]`]
-  - active: used when selecting a point [default: `[0, 0.55, 1, 1]`]
+  - normal (`pointColor`): the normal color of points.
+  - active (`pointColorActive`): used for coloring selected points.
-  - hover: used when mousing over a point _not implemented yet_ [default: `[1, 1, 1, 1]`]
+  - hover (`pointColorHover`): used when mousing over a point.
-  - background: used as the background color [default: `[0, 0, 0, 1]`]
+  - background (`backgroundColor`): used as the background color.

-  When defining colors you can either pass in a flat array of _normal_ colors and regl-scatterplot will fill in the rest or you provide a list of quadruples where each quadruple defines the colors for all 4 states.

 - Points can currently by colored by _category_ and _value_.